 Team Referee(s) (2 Required for 10U to 14U, 1 Required for 7U and 8U) - must be a registered volunteer, All volunteer requirements must be met.
 Please see the volunteer page for directions and must be certified as a referee.
-Division standings and for 10U - 14U are impacted by referee points.
-This will affect teams ability to qualify for Area Playoffs.
+Division standings throughout the season for 10U - 14U are impacted by referee points.
+This will affect teams' ranking for season medals and also their ability to qualify for Area Playoffs.
+Please familiarize yourself with Appendix E: Referee Points System at the end of this document thoroughly before the start of the season!